NyteshadeXT/PF2e-Core-Vault/4-Campaign/Age of Worms/Completed/The Whispering Cairn.md

 The lanterns are an elaborate key mechanism.
 When torches have been placed inside all of the lanterns, the mouth of the howling face bas-relief in area 8 opens, revealing passage to Zosiel's true tomb.
 When all seven lanterns have been lit, the glass and metal chips imbedded in the dome ceiling cast eerie reflections about the room, making it difficult to concentrate within the chamber.
 All attack rolls made by anyone within the room when all lanterns have been lit suffer a -2 penalty due to the distracting effect.

 As noted above, two lanterns are nowhere to be seen.
-The indigo lantern rests in a backpack in [[4-Campaign/Age of Worms/The Whispering Cairn#5.
+The indigo lantern rests in a backpack in [[The Whispering Cairn#5.
 Wolf Den]], while the red lantern is submerged in area 20 of the laborers' quarters.

 A DC 10 [[Seek]] check at the end of each tunnel is sufficient to turn up a 5-foot-diameter circle carved into the floor, directly below the hanging lantern (or where a hanging lantern would be in the case of the red and indigo tunnels).
 The circles form the tops of arcane elevators in the case of the yellow, green, and indigo tunnels and are merely decorative in the case of all other tunnels.